Directional Pinsker algebra and its applications: Directional mean Li-Yorke chaos

 In this section, we consider mean Li-Yorke chaotic phenomenon along some direction in a $\mathbb{Z}^2$-m.p.s with positive directional entropy.
 Namely, \begin{thm} Let $(X,T)$ be a $\mathbb{Z}^2$-t.d.s. and $\vec{v}=(1,\beta)\in\mathbb{R}^2$ be a direction vector.
 If there exists $\mu\in M(X,T)$ such that $h_\mu^{\vec{v}}(T)>0$, then $(X,T)$ is multivariant directional mean Li-Yorke chaotic, that is, there exists a Mycielski subset $C$ (i.e., a union of countably many Cantor sets) of $X$ such that for any $b\in(0,\infty)$, integer $k\geq2$ and pairwise distinct points $x_1,x_2,\dotsc,x_k$ in $C$ it holds that

 and

 where $\#(A)$ is the number of elements in the finite set $A$ and $\eta_b$ is a constant only depending on $b\in(0,\infty)$. \end{thm}

-Now we will prove Theorem \ref{m-thm1} by applying the corresponding result about mean Li-Yorke chaos for $\mathbb{Z}$-actions \cite[Theorem 1.1]{HLY} on the skew product system $(\widetilde{X},\widetilde{\mathcal{B}},\widetilde{\mu},\T),$. \begin{lem} If a $\mathbb{Z}$-t.d.s. $(X,T)$ has positive topological entropy, then it is multivariant mean Li-Yorke chaotic.
+Now we will prove Theorem \ref{m-thm1} by applying the corresponding result about mean Li-Yorke chaos for $\mathbb{Z}$-actions \cite[Theorem 1.1]{HLY} on the skew product system $(\widetilde{X},\widetilde{\mathcal{B}},\widetilde{\mu},\T)$.
+Firstly, we recall that for $\mathbb{Z}$-actions. \begin{lem} If a $\mathbb{Z}$-t.d.s. $(X,T)$ has positive topological entropy, then it is multivariant mean Li-Yorke chaotic.
 Namely, there exists a Mycielski subset $C$ of $X$ such that for every integer $k\geq2$ and pairwise distinct points $x_1,x_2,\dotsc,x_k$ in $C$ it holds that

 and

 \end{lem}